 With any list of tasks, I would always move between big and little things, so that you don’t get bored or feel like you’ve taken on too much.
 Trust me, completing small chunks out of each area in your life will make you feel a whole lot better!

-In January, I think it’s fully acceptable to say sod-it to everyone else and put you first.
+In January, I think it’s fully acceptable to say sod-it to everyone else and put you first, as part of your staying on track in January.
 December is one long month of reunions, family, visits to complete before the new year and social event after social event.
 No wonder we’re all wanting to give up come January!
 I would highly recommend giving yourself a day a week to you, pampering yourself more than you have ever done.
 Cancel social events if you’re just not up to it.
 Leave your phone upstairs and have a Netflix marathon.
 Anything that gives you a bit of TLC and a mental flick of the switch refresh that you need.

 TREAT YOUR BODY.